-[‡] Carrier frequencies include milder and reduced penetrance forms of the disease.
+[†] Carrier frequencies include milder and reduced penetrance forms of the disease.
 Therefore, carrier frequencies may appear higher than reported in the literature (Applies to BTD, Fg, GJB2, GJB1, GLA, and MEFV gene testing only).

-$[\]ddagger$ Please note that GJB2 testing includes testing for the two upstream deletions, del(GJB6-D13S1830) and del(GJB6-D13S1854) (PMID:11807148 and 15994881) (Applies to GJB2 gene testing only).

-AR: Autosomal recessive: N/A: Not available: XL: X-linked
+[‡] Please note that GJB2 testing includes testing for the two upstream deletions, del(GJB6-D13S1830) and del(GJB6-D13S1854) (PMID:11807148 and 15994881) (Applies to GJB2 gene testing only).
+AR: Autosomal recessive; N/A: Not available; XL: X-linked

+This test will detect variants within the exons and the intron-exon boundaries of thetarget regions.
+Variants outside these regions may not be detected, including, but notlimited to, UTRs, promoters, and deep intronic areas, or regions that fall into the Exceptions mentioned above.
 This technology may not detect all small insertion/deletions and is not diagnostic for repeat expansions and structural genomic variation.
 In addition, a mutation(s) in a gene not included on the panel could be present in this patient.

 Variant interpretation and classification was performed based on the American College of Medical Genetics Standards and Guidelines for the Interpretation of Sequence Variants (Richards et al., 2015).
-All potentially pathogenic variants may be confirmed by either a specific genotyping assay or Sanger sequencing, if indicated.
-Any benign variants, likely benign variants or variants of uncertain significance identified during this analysis will not be reported.
+All potentially pathogenic variants may be confirmed by either aspecific genotyping assay or Sanger sequencing, if indicated.
+Any benign variants, likelybenign variants or variants of uncertain significance identified during this analysis willnot be reported.